almsam/R-project-projects/README.md

 This was a course on classical machine learning - Applied Regression Analysis - where we learnt how to derive the linear regression algorithm from scratch & how to use it in the world

 ### Data 311
+This course covered the entire tip of the machine learning iceberg - we covered decision trees, neural networks, regression, component analysis, & clustering

 ### Data 310